funemy/myConfig/README.md

 ## Shadowrocket
 - **shadowrocket-usa.conf**<br>
-Still testing
+Still testing<br>

-A config file for people living in USA
+A config file for people living in USA<br>

-Mainly for unblocking Netease Music and Bilibili
+Mainly for unblocking Netease Music and Bilibili<br>